 Oregon does not recognize common law marriages (without a license and formal solemnization) between Oregon residents.
-However, if persons move to Oregon from another state which recognizes common law marriage, then Oregon will honor that state's view of their marital status.
-Oregon law defines a marriage as a civil contract between a male and a female.
-Therefore, gay and lesbian unions are not recognized as legal marriages.
-ORS 106.010.
-Is this fair?
-It remains an open question whether Oregon would recognize a gay or lesbian marriage that was legal in another state.
+However, if persons move to Oregon from another state which does recognize common law marriage, then Oregon will honor that state's view of such a couple's marital status.